timsong-cpp/papers/3613_horses/horses.md

 Implementations can opt to add debug checks that catch a good fraction of misuses, too -- though it won't be all of them.

 Now that we have `views::as_const` and will soon have `views::to_input`, it's trivial to build the first two options from the third, if so desired.
-It is hard to build the last option from the remainder.
+It is hard -- if not impossible -- to build the last option from the remainder.

 # Mutating the underlying range